nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 39
 00:02:57,286 --> 00:03:03,229
-[SPEAKER_02]: That one's just to kind of get her feet wet, see what his expectations are.
+[SPEAKER_02]: That one's just to kind of get our feet wet, see what his expectations are.

 40
 00:03:03,209 --> 00:03:07,195
-[SPEAKER_02]: We'll talk about what we want to try and get out of and
+[SPEAKER_02]: We'll talk about what we want to try and get out of him

 41
 00:03:07,175 --> 00:03:10,789
-[SPEAKER_02]: and then start getting the wheel turned.
+[SPEAKER_02]: and then start getting the wheels turned.
 [SPEAKER_00]: What team?

 42